Estimated reading time: 6 minutes

 Pear seed ready to be planted to grow rootstock trees

-We’re lucky enough to be able to source plenty of seed direct from the farm.
-This is just as well because we kind of need industrial quantities.
+We’re lucky enough to be able to source plenty of seed directly from the farm.
+This is just as well because we need industrial quantities.

 Ant pressing apples for juice